 What is a Phishing Attack - Definition

-A phishing attack is a cyber-attack where an attacker crafts a fraudulent yet genuine-looking email to deceive recipients into carrying out harmful instructions.
-This can be clicking on a link, opening an attachment, providing sensitive information, or transferring money.
+A phishing attack is a type of cyber-attack where attackers craft fraudulent yet convincing messages to manipulate recipients into performing harmful actions.
+These actions can include clicking on malicious links, opening infected attachments, providing sensitive information, or transferring money.

 How Do Phishing Attacks Work?